What is Cognos?

 If you decide to purchase new licenses or if you have challenges around your software compliance, we advise you to contact one of our specialists.

 If you want to take the next step in analyzing your data, and you want to present this in a clear way, you will need experienced an Cognos Developer.
-Often the applications come with highs and lows and you do not constantly need a large group of developers.
-Running out (the business) is not an option and taking in employees is not always desirable.
+Requests fluctuate and you don’t constantly need a large group of developers.
+Selling no (to the business) is not an option and taking on more employees is not always desirable.

 Our interim services will help you build the necessary Cognos BI knowledge and offer a flexible layer of experienced Cognos experts who are available when and where you need them.